sodonnel/rocksdb-benchmark/readme.md

 ## Conclusion

-Each "walkRandomDirectory" test accesses RocksDB 11 times.
+Each `walkRandomDirectory` test accesses RocksDB 11 times.
 On 10 of the calls it will get a value and follow the pointer to the next value.
 On the 11th turn it will find null, completing one traverse.

 On a single thread, provided the working set fits in the Rocks block cache, 18 - 20k calls per second are possible.
 Which is 198 - 220k RocksDB lookups per second.

 The performance scales quite linearly to 8 threads, achieving 1.45 - 1.61M RocksDB accesses per second.

-Depending on locking in the application, RocksDB is unlikely to be a bottleneck.
+Depending on locking in the application, RocksDB is unlikely to be a bottleneck, provided the working set fits in the RocksDB cache.

 We also see the importance of keeping the serialised data as small as possible.
 The Protobuf message size requires less cache space, and less overhead when reading from RocksDB, but pays a price with higher deserialisation costs.
 In most tests, Flatbuffers were faster despite their larger size.
 Even for Protobuf, size matters, as a smaller message will be faster to parse.